RealLinen/linenws-server/README.md

 The `remote` is the remoteEngine to use for the given `method`.

-Now easySocket will call the `onMessage` method on the remote when the message's method property equals `method`.
+Now LinenWS will call the `onMessage` method on the remote when the message's method property equals `method`.

 Here is an [example](#remotes).